 Bands #1 & #2 are best for general conditioning, rehabilitation, stretching, jumping, speed training, aerobics, and for lifters as assistance for the upper body to increase the resistance for bicep and triceps.

 Either band is great for beginners and light weightlifters.
 Both can be used to safely increase the intensity of a workout without adding additional weights to a bar.
 For the stronger lifter, they will add considerable resistance to bicep and tricep exercises.

-Bands #3 & #4 can be used by stronger benchers, and with exercises involving the lower body, calves, quads, hamstring and glutes.
+The #3 Blue band can be used by stronger benchers, and with exercises involving the lower body, calves, quads, hamstring and glutes.

 - Thickness: 4.5mm

 - Material: 100% Natural Latex and over 99.9% free of soluble proteins (latex allergens)